Azure/bicep-types-az/generated/security/microsoft.security/2018-06-01/types.md

 ## PricingProperties
 ### Properties
 * **freeTrialRemainingTime**: string (ReadOnly): The duration left for the subscriptions free trial period - in ISO 8601 format (e.g. P3Y6M4DT12H30M5S).
 * **pricingTier**: 'Free' | 'Standard' (Required): The pricing tier value.
 Azure Security Center is provided in two pricing tiers: free and standard, with the standard tier available with a trial period.
 The standard tier offers advanced security capabilities, while the free tier offers basic security features.
-Possible values include: 'Free', 'Standard'